-The Born This Way Ball is Lady Gaga’s third concert tour and her most ambitious yet.
-It’s 110 shows in total – dates in Asia, New Zealand and Australia have already been completed, the European leg of the tour has just commenced and then it will be onwards to Latin America, South Africa and North America by January 2013.
+The Born This Way Ball was Lady Gaga’s third concert tour and one of her most ambitious: 110 shows in total – dates in Asia, New Zealand, Australia, Europe, Latin America, South Africa and finishing in North America in January 2013.

-Sunday (2 September) is when the juggernaut that is Lady Gaga hits Copenhagen – Denmark’s capital of cool.
+It was Sunday 2 September 2012 when the juggernaut that is Lady Gaga hit Copenhagen – Denmark’s capital of cool.
 Never known as the most ebullient of people, I was interested to see what locals were expecting to see from one of the world’s most influential and controversial celebrities, so I spoke to a couple of locals in advance of the concert.

 ‘I think a lot of people can relate to that it’s ok to be who you are and that being an artist is not all about always looking picture perfect.
 When she dresses up and acts a bit freaky, she makes people around feel more normal, and I guess us fans like that.